Image of hands, fingers and wedding ring

 Non-Official Use: City or Town Marriage Certificates

-For genealogy research or general information, you can often obtain a copy from the city or town clerk's office where the marriage was registered.
-Here's a comparison:
+For genealogy research or general information, you can often obtain a copy from the city or town clerk's office where the marriage occurred.
+However, for restricted records, the same access limitations apply.

 Aspect Town/City Certificates State-Certified Copies